 Our offerings include a half-day kindergarten option, a full-day kindergarten option, as well as quality after-school childcare to accommodate the needs of working parents.

-Children who participate in our full-day program are served a healthy, homecooked meal from our Food for Thought organic school lunch program, followed by a daily rest time---a peaceful and restorative element of the afternoon rhythm.
+Children who participate in our full-day program have the option to purchase a healthy, homecooked meal from our Food for Thought organic school lunch program or bring a lunch from home, followed by a daily rest time---a peaceful and restorative element of the afternoon rhythm.